ctrlmaniac/the-house/README.md

 If you have installed **thehouse** via pip you can call the game and run it by typing `thehouse`.

-If you downloaded the repository, on the root of the repo run `python thehouse` and the game will start!
+If you downloaded the repository, on the root of the repo run `python -m thehouse` and the game will start!